Initial Sonography Certification and Registration

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about ARRT’s education requirements.

-Every candidate for certification must, according to ARRT governing documents,
+Every candidate for certification and registration must, according to ARRT governing documents,

 "be a person of good moral character and must not have engaged in conduct that is